Master Text-Based Video Editing with AI in Premiere Pro With This Workflow

 Final Thoughts

 Text-based editing isn’t just a cool feature; it’s a smarter workflow.
 You read your edits, cut what you don’t need, and move faster.
-Whether you're editing interviews, educational videos, or social media content, Cutback’s transcription-powered editing helps you move at 10x speed, without compromising quality.
+Whether you're editing interviews, educational videos, or social media content, Premiere Assistant’s transcription-powered editing helps you move at 10x speed, without compromising quality.